 - A. Improve the appearance of the community by requiring aesthetically pleasing landscaping on public and private sites, which is permanently maintained for the life of the project; - B. Aid in energy conservation by providing shade in summer, and allowing sunlight passage in winter; - C. Soften the appearance of parking lots and other development; - D. Promote conservation of water resources through the use of native, drought-tolerant plants and water-conserving irrigation practices; and - E. Minimize or eliminate conflicts between potentially incompatible, but otherwise permitted, land uses on adjoining lots through visual screening and promote the general welfare and prosperity in the City.
+(Ord.
+20-03 § 6)

-The regulations of this Chapter apply to:
+The regulations of this chapter shall apply to:

 - A. New Structures.
-All new structures, except active agricultural buildings located further than 100 feet from public rights-of-way; - B. Additions.
-Additions that require Design Review Board approval; - Changes in Use.
-A change in use or building occupancy designation that results in increased parking requirements where sufficient parking to meet the increase does not exist on the site; and - D. Rehabilitation.
-Rehabilitated landscape projects with an aggregate landscape area equal to or greater than 2,500 square feet requiring a building permit.
+All new construction projects with an aggregate landscape area equal to or greater than 500 square feet requiring a building or landscape permit, plan check, or Design Review.
+All new structures, except active agricultural buildings located further than 100 feet from public rights of way; - B. Additions.
+Additions that require Design Review Board approval - C. Changes in Use.
+A change in use or building occupancy designation that results in increased parking requirements where sufficient parking to meet the increase does not exist on the site.; and - D. Rehabilitated Landscaping Rehabilitation.
+Rehabilitated landscape projects with an aggregate landscape area equal to or greater than 2,500 square feet requiring a building or landscape permit, plan check, or Design Review. permit.
+(Ord.
+20-03 § 6) - E. Existing Landscaping.
+Any other existing landscape subject to Sections 493 and 493.2 of the California Code of Regulations, Title 23, Division 2, Chapter 2.7.

+183.182.
 17.34.030 Required Landscaping Areas

-The following areas must be adequately screened and landscaped to meet the purpose of this Chapter.
+The following areas must be adequately screened and landscaped to meet the purpose of this chapter.

-Parking Areas.
-Parking areas, as required pursuant to Chapter 17.38, Parking and Loading.

-B. Unused Areas.
+- A. Parking Areas.
+Parking areas, as required pursuant to Chapter 17.38, Parking and Loading. - B. Unused Areas.
 All visible, undeveloped areas of a project site not intended for a specific use, including areas planned for future phases of a phased development, must be landscaped or left in an undisturbed state provided there is adequate vegetation to prevent erosion and the area is adequately maintained for weed control and fuel maintenance.
+(Ord.
+20-03 § 6)

+184.183.
 17.34.040 General Requirements

 - A. Landscaped Areas.
-Required landscaped areas must be maintained free from encroachment by any use, structure, vehicle, or feature not a part of the landscaping design, except for any fire hydrants and related fire protection devices, mailbox clusters, pedestals, poles, cabinets, utility-housing boxes, or other permanent fixtures as approved for emergency or service access, or as otherwise allowed by this Chapter. - B. Vision Clearance.
-Landscaping must be planted and maintained so that it does not interfere with public safety or traffic safety sight areas; see Section 17.24.210, Regulations Applying to Multiple Districts Vision Clearance. - C. Public Safety.
+Required landscaped areas must be maintained free from encroachment by any use, structure, vehicle, or feature not a part of the landscaping design, except for any fire hydrants and related fire protection devices, mailbox clusters, pedestals, poles, cabinets, utility-housing boxes, or other permanent fixtures as approved for emergency or service access, or as otherwise allowed by this chapter. - B. Vision Clearance.
+Landscaping must be planted and maintained so that it does not interfere with public safety or traffic safety sight areas; see Section 17.24.210, Regulations Applying to Multiple Districts-Vision Clearance. - C. Public Safety.
 Landscaping must not encroach into the public road right-of-way, unless obtaining the required approvals from the City, nor be allowed to grow into public accessways, such as sidewalk or trails, so as to create an impediment, hazard, risk of injury, or public nuisance.
+(Ord.
+20-03 § 6)

+185.184.
 17.34.050 Materials